NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

 This can be useful for example to set the position of a point parameter to the center of the region of definition.

-.. method:: NatronEngine.Effect.getItemsTable()
+.. method:: NatronEngine.Effect.getItemsTable(tableName)

+    :param tableName: :class:`str<PySide.QtCore.QString>`
     :rtype: :class:`ItemsTable<NatronEngine.ItemsTable>`

-Returns the items table if this node has any.
+Returns the items table matching the given *tableName*.
 An :ref:`ItemsTable<ItemsTable>` is used for example in the Tracker node to display the tracks or in the RotoPaint node to display the shapes and strokes in the properties panel.

+.. method:: NatronEngine.Effect.getItemsTable()

+    :rtype: :class:`PyList`

+Returns a list of all :ref:`ItemsTable<ItemsTable>`held by the node.

 .. method:: NatronEngine.Effect.getScriptName()